- Books, Literature, and Writing»

 Who is a Journalist?

 A Journalist is someone who writes, edits and otherwise produces news and information that is published in newspapers, magazines, on the Internet, television and radio.
 Journalists can be writers, reporters, photographers, videographers, broadcasters, editors, producers and publishers.
 Information is disseminated everywhere!
 (And with so many electronic media devices available to the public, you can get it anywhere).
+Social media is now considered a source for information.
 Whether you are a professional or an amateur, if you relay information, you are participating in journalism.

 What is news?
 There is no definitive answer, but basically, it is an account of an event, fact or opinion that could be of interest to a (large or small) group of people.
 The reporting of this situation might be “spot” news — meaning that it is happening “right now” — or it may otherwise focus on an event that has previously occurred or is about to take place.